min2ha/ukwa-site/content/target/72023/index.en.md

   "subject": "Brexit"
 }

-# BBC News: It's time for EU to get serious on Brexit, says Dominic Raab

 In a speech at the Conservative Party conference in 2018, the minister responsible for Brexit told the EU to "get real" and reach a deal with the UK.
 He said the UK would leave without a deal rather than be "bullied" into signing a "one-sided" arrangement.